ryanatkn/gro/src/docs/build.md

 We hope to establish good practice patterns like this early when we can, even when it means less convenience or simplicity.
-Helps avoid technical debt and clarifies how things work.
+Helps avoid technical debt even if it wins no beauty contests.
 In this case, the cost is just a wrapper function and dynamic imports, and the benefit is being guided to keep your tools fast.